WeskerYuan/flydan/README.md

 4. (Optional) A USB-TTL adapter for debugging (e.g. FT232, CP2102/CP2104, do not use PL2303)

 #### Ground control station
-1. A Linux laptop.
+1. A Linux computer.
 (Virtual machines are okay)
 2. A GNSS module (e.g. u-blox M8N).
 3. An XBee module with a USB adapter. (e.g. XBee S1, XBee S2C, etc.)

 #### Software-in-the-loop (SITL) simulation
-1. A Linux laptop.
+1. A Linux computer.
 (Virtual machines are okay, but must be x86 compatible)
 2. The [Dronekit-SITL](http://python.dronekit.io/develop/sitl_setup.html) (Other native SITLs are also possible)
 3. ArduPilot source code and EEPROM binaries for the Dronekit-SITL